brazil-data-cube/sits-docker/README.md

 - `-e`: SITS environment type (`full` or `minimal`.
 Default is `full`)
 - `-h`: show a help message

-> **Note**: The `-t` parameter defines only the name of the SITS tag.
-The version used is the most recent in the package repository

 Below is an example of using the script that builds the images with `Ubuntu 20.04`, `R 4.0.3`.
 The tag name defined for the SITS image is 0.9.8.

 ```shell